When is your birthday?

 Who are your favorite authors?

 In the picture book genre I positively drool over Tomie DePoala and Leo Lionni.
 As far as MG goes, I love Kate DiCamillo.
 She is a real master.
-It is hard for me to choose favorite YA authors.
-There are so many.
+It is hard for me to choose favorite YA authors--love John Green, Patrick Ness, Jacqueline Woodson, Ransom Riggs, oh, the list goes on.

 What do you miss the most about the U.S.A?

 I miss three things: my family (hugs to all!), the woods (more hugs!), and my local library.
 The latter, Bacon Free Library in Natick, Massachusetts, was built in 1880 and is a small, one-room building that over looks the Charles River.
-I really miss it.
+Bucolic.